MSBudde/Type_Away/README.md

 #####Users will have to sign up and make an account.
 #####Once account is created users can let their imagination take the drivers seat.
 #####Posting that short story you wrote while you were on the toilet, can now get feedback from other users.
-#####Technologies being used are HTML 5, CSS 3, Javascript, jQuery, Bootstrap, ruby, rails, PostgreSQL and devise
+#####Technologies being used are HTML 5, CSS 3, Javascript, jQuery, Bootstrap, ruby, rails, PostgreSQL , devise and some SVG animations.
-####Installation is simple, just fork the repo, load up terminal, run command 'rails s', then go to your local host to view locally.
+####Installation is simple, just clone the repo, load up terminal, run command 'rails s', then go to your local host to view locally.
 Alternatively, you could just go type-away.herokuapp.com sign up for an account and start posting!

 ## Unsolved problems
 ####User comments were labeled with user names, working locally, wasn't working in heroku so it was taken out.